tahmidbintaslim/sun-ui/API_ARCHITECTURE.md

-# Sun UI API & Architecture Guide
+# 🌞 Sun UI — Architecture & API Reference

-Complete technical reference for Sun UI's design, architecture, and internal APIs.
+> **Technical deep-dive into Sun UI's architecture, design patterns, and internal APIs.**

+Sun UI is a React component library that gives you **beautiful, opinionated defaults on top of Material-UI** — without locking you out of MUI's full ecosystem.

+---

 ## Table of Contents